REZ3X/rejaka_web/public/blog/posts/triggerDatabaseSQL/index.md

     AFTER DELETE ON employees
     FOR EACH ROW
 BEGIN
-    -- Log the deletion (important for audits!)
+    -- Log the deletion for audits
     INSERT INTO employee_audit (
         employee_id,
         action,